hannibal002/SkyHanni/CONTRIBUTING.md

 If you are not very familiar with git, you might want to try this out: https://learngitbranching.js.org/.

+Proposed changes are better off being in their own branch, you can do this by doing the following from within IntelliJ with the SkyHanni project already open.
+- Click the beta dropdown at the top of IntelliJ
+- Click new branch
+- Give the branch a name relating to the changes you plan to make

-_An explanation how to use intellij and branches will follow here soon._
+_A more in depth explanation how to use intellij and branches will follow here soon._

 Please use a prefix for the name of the PR (E.g. Feature, Improvement, Fix, Backend, ...).